-A considerable amount of monitoring of the coastal environment in Alaska is performed and supported by multiple federal and state agencies (e.g., NMFS, AFSC, ADFG), institutions of higher learning (e.g., the University of Alaska Fairbanks Institute of Marine Science), and organizations that support and facilitate marine research (e.g., North Pacific Research Board).
+A considerable amount of monitoring of the coastal environment in Alaska is performed and supported by multiple federal and state agencies (e.g., NMFS, AFSC, ADFG), institutions of higher learning (e.g., the University of Alaska Fairbanks Institute of Marine Science), and organizations that support and facilitate marine research (e.g., North Pacific Research Board [NPRB]).

 The NOAA Fisheries Strategic Plan calls for predictive models of the consequences of climate change on ecosystems through monitoring changes in coastal and marine ecosystems, conducting research on climate-ecosystem linkages, and incorporating climate information into physical-biological models.
-As a result, AFSC has established the Ecosystem Monitoring and Assessment Program (EMA), with an overall goal to improve and reduce uncertainty in stock assessment models of commercially important fish species through the collection of observations of fish and oceanography.
-These fish and oceanographic observations are used to connect climate change and variability in large marine ecosystems to early marine survival of commercially important fish species in the Gulf of Alaska, Bering Sea, and Arctic.
+As a result, AFSC has established the Ecosystem Monitoring and Assessment Program, with an overall goal to improve and reduce uncertainty in stock assessment models of commercially important fish species through the collection of observations of fish and oceanography.
+These fish and oceanographic observations are used to connect climate change and variability in large marine ecosystems to early marine survival of commercially important fish species in the GOA, BS, and Arctic.
 The goal for this assessment is to develop models relating these fisheries-oceanographic indices to productivity of commercially important fish species (such as pollock, Pacific cod, herring, western Alaska salmon) in the southeastern Bering Sea.
-The program is supported through partnerships in regional research programs such as the North Pacific Research Board, North Pacific Anadromous Fish Commission's Bering Aleutian Salmon International Survey (BASIS), the Bering Sea Fisherman's Association, the Alaska Sustainable Salmon Fund, and the Arctic Yukon Kuskokwim Sustainable Salmon Fund.
+The program is supported through partnerships in regional research programs such as the NPRB, North Pacific Anadromous Fish Commission's Bering Aleutian Salmon International Survey, the Bering Sea Fisherman's Association, the Alaska Sustainable Salmon Fund. and the Arctic Yukon Kuskokwim Sustainable Salmon Fund.

-NMFS, Alaska Region, Fisheries' Habitat Conservation Division (HCD) works in coordination with industries, stakeholder groups, government agencies, and private citizens to avoid, minimize, or offset the adverse effects of human activities on Essential Fish Habitat (EFH) and living marine resources in Alaska.
+NMFS, Alaska Region, Fisheries' Habitat Conservation Division works in coordination with industries, stakeholder groups, government agencies, and private citizens to avoid, minimize, or offset the adverse effects of human activities on EFH and living marine resources in Alaska.
 This work includes conducting and/or reviewing environmental analyses for a large variety of activities ranging from commercial fishing to coastal development to large transportation and energy projects.
-HCD identifies technically and economically feasible alternatives and offers realistic recommendations for the conservation of valuable living marine resources.
-HCD focuses on activities in habitats used by federally managed fish species located offshore, nearshore, in estuaries, and in freshwater areas important to anadromous salmon.
+The Habitat Conservation Division identifies technically and economically feasible alternatives and offers realistic recommendations for the conservation of valuable living marine resources.
+The Habitat Conservation Division focuses on activities in habitats used by federally managed fish species located offshore, nearshore, in estuaries, and in freshwater areas important to anadromous salmon.

-NOAAs Pacific Marine Environmental Laboratory (PMEL) undertakes marine ecosystem research focusing on measuring, understanding, and predicting impacts of natural physical, chemical, biological, geological, and anthropogenic processes on the oceanic web of life.
+NOAAs Pacific Marine Environmental Laboratory undertakes marine ecosystem research focusing on measuring, understanding, and predicting impacts of natural physical, chemical, biological, geological, and anthropogenic processes on the oceanic web of life.
 A sub-set of their work known as "Oceans and Coastal Processes Research" includes an understanding of ocean physics and interactions between the ocean, the seafloor and atmosphere.

-The North Pacific Research Board (NPRB) was established in 2001.
-The Board is authorized to recommend marine research to the Secretary of Commerce to be funded through a competitive grant program using part of the interest earned from the Environmental Improvement and Restoration Fund (EIRF) The EIRF was part of a large settlement by the U.S. Supreme Court pertaining to a land dispute in the Arctic known as Dinkum Sands.
-The enabling legislation requires the funds to be used to conduct research on or relating to the fisheries or marine ecosystems in the North Pacific Ocean, Bering Sea, and Arctic Ocean.
+NPRB was established in 2001 and is authorized to recommend marine research to the Secretary of Commerce to be funded through a competitive grant program using part of the interest earned from the Environmental Improvement and Restoration Fund, which was part of a large settlement by the U.S. Supreme Court pertaining to a land dispute in the Arctic known as Dinkum Sands.
+The enabling legislation requires the funds to be used to conduct research on or relating to the fisheries or marine ecosystems in the North Pacific Ocean, BS, and Arctic Ocean.